simple tabbouleh salad

 Description

-Simple Tabbouleh salad with curly parsley, mint, tomatoes and red onion.
+This is a recipe for Simple Tabbouleh salad with lemon, red onion, parsley, mint and tomatoes.
 A perfect healthy summer side dish that requires just 15 minutes of prep work!

 Ingredients